15 Expats Talk about Health Insurance and Healthcare in France

 We asked people if they have access to good medical care in France.
 They wrote:

 "France has an expansive public healthcare system that provides universal coverage to its citizens.
 Care is largely subsidized by the government, and citizens can access an array of healthcare services through their local public health network.
 Private practitioners, such as general clinicians and specialists, are also available for additional services that are not normally covered by the public system.
 Services available range from primary care to preventive care, from diagnostic testing to specialized treatments.
-Patients have the right to freedom of choice in selecting their healthcare provider," wrote a person living in France.
+Patients have the right to freedom of choice in selecting their healthcare provider," explained one expat.

 About the Author